Xoltox/xoltox/README.md

-# 👋 Hi, I'm Parth!
+# Hi, I'm Parth

-Welcome to my GitHub profile!
-I’m a **Solution Architect** at **OutSystems**, a tech enthusiast, and someone who’s been fascinated with coding since the age of six.
-Technology is more than a career for me—it’s been my lifelong passion, taking me from tinkering with bare-metal C/C++ to architecting enterprise-grade solutions.
+Welcome to my GitHub profile.
+I’m a **Solution Architect** at **OutSystems**, a tech enthusiast, and a passion for solving complex problems through technology.
+I’ve been coding since I was six years old and have worked across a wide range of domains, including Web Development, Robotics, Bare Metal Programming, IoT, and Data Analytics to architecting enterprise-grade solutions.

 ---

-## 🚀 What I Do
+## What I Do

-🔹 **Solution Architect @ OutSystems**
+* **Solution Architect @ OutSystems**
 Crafting scalable, low-code solutions to solve complex business challenges.

-🔹 **Tech Explorer**
+* **Tech Explorer**
 I’ve worked across a broad spectrum of technologies, including:
   - **Programming Languages**: JavaScript, Python, .NET, C++, and more.
   - **Domains**: Robotics, Web Dev, Bare Metal Programming, Data Analytics, and Cloud Infra.

 ---